 Chef: Pedro Sánchez.

-📍 c/ Reja de la Capilla, 3 (Jaén).
+📍 c/ Reja de la Capilla, 3 (Jaén)

 Choco ⭐

-Chef: Kisko Garcia.
+Chef: Kisko García.

-c/ Compositor Serrano Lucena, 14 (Córdoba)
+📍 c/ Compositor Serrano Lucena, 14 (Córdoba)

-Olive oil, liquid gold present in many corners of the national geography but with special attention to the province of Jaén, is obviously the protagonist in Dama Juana.
-This restaurant is an ode to chef Juan Aceituno’s grandmother, “La Chucha”.
-Distinguished with the star in 2017, Dama Juana proposes three menus, in addition to the Gran Menú María (a tribute to her daughter, by reservation only) that are all a journey through the land of Jaén.
+It is this restaurant an ode to the grandmother of chef Juan Aceituno, “La Chucha”.
+Distinguished with the star in 2017, Dama Juana proposes three menus, in addition to the Gran Menú María (a tribute to his daughter, by reservation only) that are all a journey through the land of Jaén.

 Chef: Juan Aceituno.